KSL at 100 – Still Serving its Community

 As TV and FM started to become more important in broadcasting, Church President David McKay directed the formation of a division to operate all the broadcast facilities.
 The result in 1964 was Bonneville International Corporation.
 Under Bonneville, KSL continued to lead.
 In the early 1980s, it became one of the first to embrace AM Stereo, using the Kahn system.

-Today, Bonneville is acknowledged as one of the best run group owners, holding 13 licenses today across the western part of the nation.
+Today, Bonneville is acknowledged as one of the best run group owners, holding more than 22 full power licenses today, as well as translators, across the western part of the nation.

 KSL used its new corporate structure to continue to improve facilities in Salt Lake City, upgrading their transmitter system from a shunt-fed antenna to a series-fed 192 degree tower in 1976, and a new transmitter building in 1985.
 A new Nautel Ampfet 50 was installed, serving until the installation of a Nautel XL-60 in 2005.
-And now, in 2012, KSL reports the installation of a Nautel NX50HD to carry it into the future.
+And in 2012 KSL reported the installation of a Nautel NX50HD to carry it into the future.

 And that big friendly voice at 1160 kHz keeps KSL as the place to tune to for news and information in the West.

-Our sincere thanks to John Dehnel, KSL Chief Engineer since 1981, for his kindly supplying information and pictures for this article.
+Our sincere thanks to John Dehnel, KSL Chief Engineer from 1981 for nearly four decades, for his kindly supplying information and pictures for this article.